 Come take a seat around the campfire, & lets have a few yarns.

+So, with that as context, here is where I am making a bit of a list of all the people I have invited to my fire, or that I have sat by their fire, for a bit of a yarn.
+Form of speaking engagements, panels, appearances and speeches, podcasts and all things like that.
 I am not one for a keynote, to stand up on a stage and monologue, I like to engage with the people I am with, to have those yarns and bring everyone into relation.
 I have spoken at many different places across the years, from schools to universities, businesses and startups, each with a different focus on the work I've done, am doing, and working towards.